Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers: Optimization Methods

 \section{Optimization Methods}

-There are no known analytical solutions to the SDK sequence that achieves perfect phase accumulation ($\Delta \Phi = 0$) and motional restoration ($\Delta X_\alpha = \Delta Y_\alpha = 0$ for each mode).
-As a result, the exact sequence of SDK timings and magnitudes that constitute a fast gate scheme must be found via numerical minimisation of Eq.~\eqref{eq:StateAvg_Inf}.
-Optimisation over the unconstrained $2 \mathcal{N}$-dimensional parameter space is numerically intractable, and thus constraints must be placed on the SDK sequence in order to reduce the dimensionality of the search space.
-One approach is to group multiple SDKs together, and optimize over the timing of each pulse group and/or the number of SDKs it contains~\cite{Garcia-Ripoll2003c,Duan2004a,Bentley2013,Ratcliffe2018,Gale2020,Mehdi2025,Savill-Brown2025}.
-In this study, we employ the Generalised Pulse Group (GPG) scheme; a highly flexible gate search protocol developed in Ref.~\cite{Gale2020} which allows for bespoke gate solutions to be found in a range of experimentally-relevant geometries and parameter regimes~\cite{Mehdi2020b,Mehdi2021e,Mehdi2025,Savill-Brown2025,Savill-Brown2025b}.
+We perform high-dimensional numerical optimization to search for pulse sequences that accumulate the correct entangling phase ($\Delta \Phi = 0$) and disentangle the qubit states from each motional mode (i.e. $\Delta X_\alpha = \Delta Y_\alpha = 0$).
+As optimisation over the unconstrained $2 \mathcal{N}$-dimensional parameter space is generally intractable, we focus our search to pulse sequences composed of short SDK `groups' separated by large periods of free evolution~\cite{Garcia-Ripoll2003c,Duan2004a,Bentley2013,Ratcliffe2018}.
+In this study, we employ the Generalised Pulse Group (GPG) scheme~\cite{Gale2020}, a two-stage algorithm that has been used to find high-fidelity gate solutions across experimentally-relevant regimes~\cite{Mehdi2020b,Mehdi2021e,Mehdi2025,Savill-Brown2025,Savill-Brown2025b}.

-The GPG scheme is a two-stage machine design protocol for finding high-fidelity gate solutions for a target gate time, given a particular trapping and laser geometry~\cite{Gale2020}.
-In the first stage, the timings $\{ t_i \}$ of the SDK groups are fixed at regularly spaced intervals and a heuristic global optimization of the cost function is performed on the integer elements of $\{ z_i \}$.
-We allow for solutions with $|z_j|>1$, which corresponds to the concatenation of multiple kicks within a single SDK group to provide large momentum transfer to the addressed ions.
-For a scheme with $M$ pulse groups and a target gate time $t_{\rm g}$, this stage can be written as,

-As $z_j$ is an integer, the first stage of optimization is formally an NP-hard integer programming problem.
-We avoid this issue by treating the elements $\{z_j\}$ as continuous variables such that stochastic gradient descent methods can be used, followed by integerization of candidate solutions~\cite{Gale2020}.
-The second stage of the GPG protocol is a local optimization of the SDK group timings, $\{t_j\}$, using candidate solutions $\{z_j^{\rm (opt)}\}$ identified in the first stage.
+In the GPG scheme, the pulse sequence is divided into $M$ SDK `groups', each delivering an integer number of momentum kicks ($z_j$) to the addressed ions.
+The optimization algorithm has two stages.
+In the first stage, a stochastic global search is performed over the kick magnitudes $\{ z_1,\dots,z_M \}$ while enforcing uniform timings for the pulse groups -- the $j$-th group is centered around time $t_j=t_g(j-1)/(M-1)$.
+The second stage is a local gradient-descent optimization of the group timings $\{t_j\}$.
 We include the effect of a finite laser repetition rate in the second stage by enforcing a minimum spacing of $1/f_{\rm{rep}}$ between consecutive SDKs, where $f_{\rm{rep}}$ is the SDK repetition rate.

-Further details of our optimization methodology is outlined in Refs.~\cite{Gale2020,Mehdi2025,Savill-Brown2025b}.
+Further details of our optimization methodology are outlined in Refs.~\cite{Gale2020,Mehdi2025,Savill-Brown2025b}.
+We note that the GPG optimisation protocol~\cite{Gale2020} samples a subset of the full pulse sequence parameter space.
+Solutions presented in this work are not guaranteed to be global optima.